datacommonsorg/docsite/import_dataset/index.md

 ---
 layout: default
-title: Data Commons Dataset Imports
+title: Data Commons Data Imports
-parent: Import Dataset
+nav_order: 11
-published: true
+has_children: true
 ---

-# Data Commons Dataset Imports
+# Data Commons Data Imports

 This page houses documents for step-by-step educational and instructional guides for anyone desiring to import a dataset to the Data Commons Graph.
 Currently there is schema-less import guide, linked below, that can also be used for Custom Data Commons.